matt-the-ogre/mcp-server-weather/README.md

 - **HTTP Errors**: Catches and reports API response errors
 - **Timeout Protection**: 30-second timeout on all API requests

+## Architecture

+- **server.py**: Core MCP server with tool definitions
+- **main.py**: Production entry point using streamable HTTP transport
+- **Dockerfile**: Container configuration for CapRover deployment
+- **captain-definition**: CapRover deployment settings
+- **deploy.sh**: Deployment script with environment variable loading

+## Deployment

+Deployed to CapRover using Docker containers.
+The deployment process:

+1. Sources environment variables from `.env` (CapRover credentials)
+2. Builds Docker image with Python 3.13 and uv
+3. Deploys to CapRover instance
+4. Exposes MCP protocol via streamable HTTP at `/mcp` endpoint

 ## Development

-This project was developed as part of a LinkedIn Learning course on MCP Servers and demonstrates best practices for building robust MCP tools with proper error handling and user-friendly interfaces.
+This project was developed as part of a LinkedIn Learning course on MCP Servers and demonstrates best practices for building robust MCP tools with proper error handling, user-friendly interfaces, and production deployment via HTTP transport.